Thursday, September 29, 2016

 Al jihad Akbar, the great jihad.
 This is inner struggle against immorality and shortcomings with the ultimate goal of self-purification.

-While these rosy descriptions may be true on one level in Islamic tradition, we know from our autodidactic study of Islam, they tell only half of the story -- namely, that Muslims while pursuing these lofty values are also at the same time psychotic fanatics who sincerely try to cultivate these values while also at the same time sincerely believing that violence, terror and hatred are necessary and good elements in that pursuit.
-That's the other, darker half which initial, superficial Dawa slyly telegraphs but doesn't say openly: kitman for deceiving the Harbi (the non-Muslim who is "at war" against Islam -- i.e., all non-Muslims who refuse to submit to Allah and His Prophet); and for the potential convert to Islam, biding its time until the initiate is ready to deepen his hatred of all things non-Islamic.
+While these rosy descriptions may be true on one level in Islamic tradition, we know from our autodidactic study of Islam, they tell only half of the story -- namely, that Muslims while pursuing these lofty values are also at the same time psychotic fanatics who sincerely try to cultivate these values while also at the same time sincerely believing that violence, terror and hatred are necessary and good elements in that pursuit (ultimately, that is; though there may be long periods of time when it is expedient, because of temporary weakness, for most Muslims to cloak their perennial rationale of violence, terror and hatred).
+That's the other, darker half which initial, superficial Dawa slyly telegraphs but doesn't say openly: kitman for deceiving the Harbi (the non-Muslim who according to Islam's analysis of the world is "at war" against Islam -- i.e., all non-Muslims who refuse to submit to Allah and His Prophet); and for the potential convert to Islam, biding its time until the initiate is ready to deepen his hatred of all things non-Islamic.

 More importantly are the styles of jihad we can discern which Muslims are actually deploying against us.
 I have compiled a list of all that I can think of.
 Aside from Jihad of the Sword and Jihad of the Pen and Tongue, we have the following: